SpencerMullen/MusicWebsite/README.md

 - Joi - Joi helped me sanitize any user input data as well as validate the data against the schemas I created.
 - Cloudinary - To host images that represent the album cover, I used Cloudinary, an online image hosting service.
 Their Node API as well as Multer helped facilitate the image upload process.
 The database objects store a Cloudinary link to the image file.
 - Passport - I used the Passport Local Strategy to implement Authentication on my site.
 Using passport and express-session, I can authenticate users using the browser session once they have logged in.
+- Discogs API - I utilized the Discogs API to be able to search up entries and add them to the database.
+The npm package 'disconnect' made creating a client to communicate with the API esay.
+You can still manually add an entry for any specific cases.

 ## Pages
 Here are what each of the pages on my site look like.
 Some features may change in the future but the overall structure should look the same.